MIxS-MInAS/extension-ancient/README.md

   - `<date>-<eventid>`: contains collated tables from community feedback sessions
 - `proposals/`
   - `<upcoming version>`: contains consensus term update proposals for inclusion in the next version of the standard
+- `project/`:
+  - `class-model-tsvs/`: contains MIxS <= v5 style TSVs for the extension for more-human readable inspection
+- `scripts/`: contains various helper scripts for processing JSON, YAML, and feedback data where necessary
 - `src/`
-  - `yaml/`: contains the structured YAML files of the latest release of the extension
+  - `mixs/`: contains the structured YAML and JSON files of the latest release of the extension
-  - `json/`: contains the structured JSON files of the latest release the extension

 ## Technical notes

 Use the YAML (in as far as possible similar format as MIxS LinkML structure) as the source of truth.

+### JSON Conversion

 To generate the JSON version, install LinkML